 Cash & Counseling Programs are financial and care assistance programs, usually but not always from Medicaid, which provide the beneficiary with cash assistance and with the flexibility to "consumer direct" or self-direct the spending of the cash on care providers of their choosing.

 Most states have their own names for their Cash and Counseling Programs, typically associated with a specific Medicaid waiver.
-For example, in Arkansas, their program is called “IndependentChoices”, in California, “In Home Supportive Services” and in Michigan, the “Choice Waiver”.
+For example, in Pennsylvania, their program is called “Services My Way”, in California, “In Home Supportive Services” and in Michigan, the “Choice Waiver”.
 In addition, some states offer consumer direction in more than one of their programs.

 The Cash & Counseling Program began as a pilot Medicaid program in fifteen states with the objective of increasing participants’ control over their care services and providers.
 Traditionally, Medicaid would contract with home care agencies to provide personal assistance services such as help with bathing, dressing, grooming and cooking.
 Under Cash & Counseling, care recipients were given the flexibility to choose their own home care agencies.
 Family members could act as a “home care agency”.
 This meant that relatives, such as the adult children of aging parents, could be hired and paid for the personal assistance they provided.
 Family members could become paid caregivers.